 ‘Fleur!’
 Gabby bounded forward.
 One of the buttons on the chest of her old blue coat popped free as she seized Fleur in a tight hug.

 Fleur laughed.
 ‘Hello, Gabby.’
 She stepped back and cupped her baby sister’s cheeks.
 ‘Look at you!’

 She beamed and twirled.
 ‘I look like you now.’
 Gabby forced the button back through its loop with a broad smile.
 ‘I need a new coat.
 Finally.’

 ‘You’ll still be my baby sister,’ Fleur cooed.

-Gabby pouted.
-Her eyes flicked down to Fleur’s chest.
+Gabby pouted, her eyes flicking down to Fleur’s chest.
 ‘Younger sister.
 I’m not a little girl anymore.’
-She giggled and smirked, then pushed down the collar of her coat far enough to reveal the pale corner of an envelope.
+She giggled, smirked, and pushed down the collar of her coat far enough to reveal the pale corner of an envelope.
 ‘And you should be extra nice to me, now…’

-‘Perhaps I should look after it?’
+‘Perhaps I should look after that?’
 She stuck her hand out.
 ‘There’s not much room inside that coat now.’

 Gabby shot her a look of pure innocence.
 ‘It’s ok, big sister, I’m going to take great care of it.’
 A bright spark of mischief welled up in her blue eyes.
 ‘After all, you wrote about so many interesting things.’

 ‘Nuh uh, Fleur.’
 Gabby stuck her tongue out and pulled the collar of her coat back up.
 ‘You’d just do something silly if I didn’t stop you, like hide away or avoid talking to him.’